RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/serviceconfigurations.md

 #### Daemon Process

-By default, all services will be have their `run_detached` property set to `true`.
+By default, all services have their `run_detached` property set to `true`.
 This property controls if the service is started as a daemon and detached from the AdminService.
 The affect of the property causes the service's process running state to *not* be affected by restarts of the AdminService.
 In essence, the service's process lifecycle is independent of the AdminService's process lifecycle.
 If `run_detached` is set to false, then the service's lifecycle will follow the AdminService's lifecycle.

 #### Environment Variables